 We get paid to make some tough decisions here, though.
 So without further ado, let’s get into it.

 Apple TV 4K (Late 2022)

 - Extremely Powerful

 It's still the simplest, most consistent experience you can get, with a relatively open-ended shelf life, and the late 2022 model has gotten that much better.
 And those in the Apple ecosystem can make use of some of the extra features, it's not just for those with iPhones and iPads.In the world of $50 streaming sticks that absolutely can get the job done and get it done well, it's perhaps a little hard to recommend something that costs three or four or five times as much.
 And to be clear, Apple TV 4K doesn't do three or four or five times as much as its competitors.
 In fact, you can make the argument that it does a little less.
 More on that in a second.
 But what it does do, it tends to do better — and with fewer headaches.

 What you get for that extra money is hardware that should darn near last forever.
 (Just ask anyone who's still happily using the original Apple TV 4K, released in 2017.)

-It's tempting to say that the new 2022 model is nearly identical to what was released the previous year, and that's mostly true, insofar as what the end user sees.
+It's tempting to say that the third-generation model is nearly identical to what was released with Gen 2 in 2021.
+And that's mostly true, insofar as what the end user sees.
 The box itself is a little smaller, having gotten rid of the fan that you probably never heard anyway.
 And the internals have been spruced up, too.
 It's now powered by the A15 Bionic processor, which provides plenty of headroom.
 And there's now support for HDR 10+, which is important if you own a Samsung TV.
 (Samsung doesn't support Dolby Vision.)